Capnography is the numerical measurement and visualization of end-expiratory carbon dioxide.

-The American Heart Association also points out in its new guidelines that capnography, which indirectly measures cardiac output.
+The American Heart Association also points out in its new guidelines that capnography indirectly measures cardiac output.

-Studies have shown that when a person performing CPR becomes tired, the patient’s final tidal carbon dioxide (ETCO2, the level of carbon dioxide released at the end of expiration) drops, and then increases when a new rescuer It takes over.
+Studies have shown that when a person performing CPR becomes tired, the patient’s final tidal carbon dioxide (ETCO2, the level of carbon dioxide released at the End of expiration) drops and increases when a new rescuer takes over.

 Paramedics are now also beginning to monitor the carbon dioxide status of the end tide in non-intubated patients by using a special nasal cannula that collects the carbon dioxide.

-A high final carbon dioxide reading in a patient with altered mental status or severe respiratory distress may indicate hypoventilation and a possible need for intubation of the patient.
+A high final carbon dioxide reading in a patient with altered mental status or severe respiratory distress may indicate hypoventilation and a possible need for intubation.

 Low carbon dioxide readings in patients may indicate hyperventilation.